below/HelloSilicon/README.md

 So, what to do?
 We could compile everything as arm64e, but that would make the library useless on any iPhone but the very latest, and we would like to support those, too.

 Above, you read something about _universal binary_.
 For a very long time, the Mach-O executable format had support for several processor architectures.
-This includes, but is not limited to, Motorola 68k (on NeXT computers), PowerPC, Intel x86, as well arm variants, with additional 32 and 64 bit variantes where applicable.
+This includes, but is not limited to, Motorola 68k (on NeXT computers), PowerPC, Intel x86, as well ARM variants, with additional 32 and 64 bit variantes where applicable.
 In this case, I am building a universal dynamic library which includes both arm64 and arm64e code.
 More information can be found [here](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).

 ## Chapter 10
-No changes in the core code were required, but I created a SwiftUI app that will work on macOS, iOS, watchOS (Series 4 and later), and tvOS.
+No changes in the core code were required, but instead of just an iOS app I created a SwiftUI app that will work on macOS, iOS, watchOS (Series 4 and later), and tvOS.

 The only issue I found was that I had to prevent Xcode 12 Beta 3 from attempting to build x386 and x86_64 binaries for the watch App.
 I would assume that is a bug.